hauntedhelm/fighting-game-tier-list-maker.github.io/README.md

 ## Small notice
 The original Fire Emblem fork also contained many more functionalities that might pique the interest of some people.
 This includes charts and venn diagrams for the characters.
 They have been ommitted from this project out of simplicity, but please consider taking a look at https://github.com/fe-tier-list-maker/fe-tier-list-maker.github.io if you want to know more.

-## What to add or improve:
+## Wishes to add or improve:
-- More streamlined portraits for the characters following a certain format or pattern
-- Octopuffs are missing, due to the lack of sprites on both the octopath fandom wiki and spriters resources
+- UI Bugfixes when opening windows from the sidebar
+- More filter options
+- Expand the text on the Help pop-up
 - (Optional) Moving the characters to the side of the tierlist rather than below